-5.3 RADIATA PINE BEVELBACK WEATHERBOARDS
+5.3 THERMALLY MODIFIED RADIATA PINE BEVELBACK WEATHERBOARDS

-Radiata Pine can be machined into a variety of profiles, including the range of Bevelback weatherboards as listed on our Website.
+Thermofixx 230 radiata pine can be machined into a variety of profiles, including the range of Bevelback weatherboards as listed on our Website.

-5.3.1 COATING DRESSED AND/OR TREATED WEATHERBOARDS
+5.3.1 COATING THERMALLY MODIFIED PINE WEATHERBOARDS

-H3.1 or H3.2 treated painted finish Radiata Pine must have a dressed surface and must be coated with two coats of primer and two further coats of a suitable 100% acrylic paint.
+Where a paint finish is specified, Thermofixx 230 radiata pine must be coated with two coats of primer and two further coats of a suitable alkyd or 100% acrylic paint.
 All relevant sections of standard AS/NZS 2311 (Guide to the painting of buildings) should be adhered to.

-All cut ends must be coated with a minimum of two coats of primer before installation.
-Immediately after fixing the weatherboards, all nail holes should be spot-primed and filled, and sanded smooth prior to painting.
+All cut ends or any exposed or bare timber must be coated with a minimum of two coats of primer before installation.
+Immediately after fixing the weatherboards, all nail holes should be spot-primed and filled and sanded smooth, prior to painting.

-As soon as possible after fixing the weatherboards they should be over-coated with a minimum of two coats of suitable exterior grade premium paint.
+As soon as possible after fixing the weatherboards, they should be over-coated with a minimum of two coats of suitable exterior grade premium paint.
 Follow the paint manufacturer's directions specification.

-If the weatherboard has been exposed to the elements for an extended period of time (generally 4 weeks) or if there is evidence of the primer "chalking", then re-priming will be necessary.
-This involves sanding the primer back to a sound surface and re-priming using a premium oil based primer such as Resene True-Prime or Dulux Ultra-Prime.
+If the weatherboard has been exposed to the elements for an extended period (generally 4 weeks) or if there is evidence of the primer "chalking", then re-priming will be necessary.
+This involves sanding the primer back to a sound surface and re-priming using a premium oil-based primer such as Resene True-Prime or Dulux Ultra-Prime.